edoardottt/MSc-CyberSecurity-Sapienza/Network-Infrastructures/NI_theory.md

 LTE has a number of features that enable the operation of the instant conditions of radio channel with a very high efficient.
 The result is a significant increase in system capacity by optimizing the required power.
 In return the simulation of such systems gets more difficult.
 It requires a different approach to that used in other mobile systems to address the planning of such networks.

 The main characteristics of LTE are:

+- Adaptive Modulation & Coding (AMC)
+- Hybrid ARQ (HARQ)
+- Spectrum flexibility.
+The existence of different regulatory frameworks depending on the geographical area of deployment, together with the co-existence with other operators or other services and systems, make it necessary the flexibility in the bandwidth used within the band of deployment.

 	- Using of OFDMA (Orthogonal Frequency Division Multiplexing Access) in the downlink.
 This technology allows multiple access by dividing channel into a set of orthogonal subcarriers that are distributed into groups depending on the needs of each user.
 	- Using of SC-FDMA (Single-Carrier OFDMA) in the uplink.
 A disadvantage of OFDMA is the existence of significant variations of power in output signals.
 It is therefore necessary to use especially linear amplifiers, which have a low efficiency.
 Since the power consumption is especially important for the uplink, SC-FDMA is used, as a more efficient alternative in terms of power that preserves most of the OFDMA advantages.
-- Spectrum flexibility.
-One of the key features of LTE.
-The existence of different regulatory frameworks depending on the geographical area of ​​deployment, together with the co-existence with other operators or other services and systems, make it necessary the flexibility in the bandwidth used within the band of deployment.
-	- The use of multiple antennas.
 - MIMO trasmission

 Ideally, any bandwidth can be used within this band (in steps of 180 kHz, corresponding to the bandwidth of a PRB).
 LTE defines possible nominal bandwidths of 1.4 MHz, 3 MHz, 5 MHz, 10 MHz, 15 MHz and 20 MHz.